 Marketing on a small budget is tough, but not impossible.
 There are plenty of creative, low-cost ways to promote your small business without breaking the budget.
 Sometimes the simplest ideas are the most effective.
 I’ve gathered 36 small business marketing ideas to spark your creativity, all you need to do is set aside some time and get planning!

-1. If you don’t have a website, create one with WordPress.
+1. If you don’t have a website, create one with WordPress or Squarespace.
 There are hundreds of templates to choose from that you can simply edit to create your content.
-If you want to create an e-commerce store, Shopify is an excellent and easy to use platform.
+If you want to create an e-commerce store, Shopify is the most user-friendly e-commerce website platform.

 2. Create a blog area on your website and post content to it.
-The hard part is creating interesting and relevant content that is not a hard sell.
+Don’t be afraid to give away awesome content for free.
+It’s how you build trust and a relationship with your audience.
+Create interesting and relevant content around the problem/solution that your business solves.
+Make sure that it’s not salesy.
 Try writing about best practices for your industry, create top 10 lists, interview thought-leaders and summarise the conversation, prepare step-by-step ‘how-to’ instructions with examples or invite others to write a guest blog.
-Be creative with the format – text, video, audio files, podcasts, slides or PDF.
+Be creative with the format – text, video, photos, audio files, podcasts, slides or PDF.

 3. Write an e-book on an in-depth topic and offer it as a free download in return for lead information, such as email addresses.